 Apart from the obvious signs that your baby is no longer sleeping as well as they used to, here are a few signs you can watch out for.

-The Red Nose organisation (formerly known as SIDS and Kids), recommend in their baby sleep safe guide that babies should be placed on their backs to sleep.
+The Red Nose organisation, recommend in their baby sleep safe guide that babies should be placed on their backs to sleep.
 We all know that this only works for newborns.
 As much as we would love for our babies to remain tiny little babies for longer, they all need to grow and develop into strong little people, and with this they soon learn to move around in their cots on their own.
 In no time, they are rolling around while they sleep and onto their tummies.

 Do you have a Houdini baby?
 This is when your baby falls asleep all nicely wrapped up in their swaddle wrap and then just as you’ve sat down to enjoy a nice cuppa, your baby wakes screaming.
 You walk into their room to try and settle them back to sleep only to find the little monkey has broken out of their swaddle wrap.